 Many companies were forced to lay off workers before the pandemic.
 The continued illegal status of marijuana federally has continued to create difficulties for the industry.
 Still, the positive attention from some members of Congress during the pandemic gives hope that eventually, there will be changes made on the federal level.

 Colorado and Cannabis

 Colorado has been a leader for other states, being early with legalizing medical marijuana and then recreational.
 The Colorado cannabis industry garnered praise for innovations during the pandemic, enabling customers to access products safely.
-Marijuana-based companies also showed leadership in donating PPE to help protect medical staff.
+Marijuana-related businesses (MRB) also showed leadership in donating PPE to help protect medical staff.
 While a lack of cannabis-based tourism was a blow to profits early on, a surge in sales spurred by the pandemic helped the industry survive and thrive in Colorado.

 In a trying time like 2020, the cannabis industry was able to rise to the challenge.
 While marijuana is undoubtedly a product that consumers wanted and needed during the pandemic, the sector has proven that its leaders can improvise and make innovations that created new opportunities for employees and investors.
 In the future, we may look back on the pandemic as a hallmark of the time when cannabis was truly accepted for the first time on so many levels.